wnyc/django-crowdsourcing/docs/producers/options.rst

 **Sort by rating**

-You can sort submissions either descending by the day they were submitted, or descending by their rating.
+You can sort submissions either descending by the when they were submitted, or descending by their rating.

 **Display the filters**

-When you view this survey report, should Crowdsourcing display the appropriate filters at the top of the page?
+When you view this survey report, should Crowdsourcing display the filters at the top of the page?

 **Limit results to**

 This option limits the number of results that Crowdsourcing displays.
-It's useful for displaying a top 10 list for example.
+You could use it to make a top 10 list.

 **Display individual results**